Stefaniscion/stefaniscion/README.md

 # 👋 Hi

 I’m @Stefaniscion, a Full Stack Developer that likes toucans.
-Somethimes i like also write some junk code...
+Somethimes also i write junk code.

 ## About me